Sheng (instrument): Traditional

 The traditional sheng (传统笙 (chuántǒng shēng)) used in, for example, northern Chinese ritual music, kunqu and Jiangnan sizhu ensembles generally have 17 pipes but with only 13 or 14 sounding pipes.
 Its scale is mainly diatonic, for example the 17-pipe (4 of which are silent decorative pipes) sheng used in Jiangnan sizhu is tuned:

 With the development of guoyue music in mid-20th century China, the sheng underwent changes to increase its range and volume.
 The guoyue sheng had all its 17 pipes fitted with reeds, then the number of pipes increased to 21, and metal tubes were attached to the bamboo pipes to amplify its sound.
 The other change was the development of the keyed sheng.

-Nowadays, traditional sheng are usually only used for solo repertoire, due them not being fully chromatic (and also the fact that certain techniques – like glissandi – can only be achieved on a traditional sheng).
+Nowadays, traditional sheng are usually only used for solo repertoire, due their not being fully chromatic (and also the fact that certain techniques – like glissandi – can only be achieved on a traditional sheng).
 For an orchestra setting, keyed sheng tend to be preferred for being fully chromatic.
-It is worth noting that many modern traditional sheng do come with some keys for ease of fingering; there are also fully chromatic traditional sheng.
+Many modern traditional sheng do come with some keys for ease of fingering; there are also fully chromatic traditional sheng.
 These are still known by the blanket term "traditional sheng" due to them retaining the typical traditional sheng-like fingering.
 Also, traditional sheng are usually held in the player's hands when playing, and a 37-reed fully chromatic traditional sheng tends to be too heavy to be held for long performances.